Multi-Modal Deep Learning for Credit Rating Prediction Using Text and Numerical Data Streams: Introduction

-To the best of our knowledge, no research has been performed regarding the prediction of credit rating classes using various levels and types of fusion for combining different modalities.
-An example of a more modern type of fusion technique involves cross-attention as the core fusion strategy \cite{huang2019ccnet,hou2019cross,lee2018stacked}.
-In recent years, cross-attention has been used to replace concatenation and improve fusion performance over multi-modal data.
+Further extending multimodal fusion strategies, cross-attention has been recently used to replace concatenation and improve fusion performance over multi-modal data.
 Cross-attention is an attention-based mechanism that helps to identify the correlation and interaction of the different modalities of data when combining them \cite{meng2020survey}.
-Few studies appear to have investigated the effect of unstructured or a combination of unstructured and structured data on credit rating prediction.
+Few studies have investigated the effect of unstructured or a combination of unstructured and structured data on credit rating prediction.
 Moreover, due to the complexity of the analytical process for unstructured data in comparison to structured data, only recent research has investigated its impact on many applications including financial prediction \cite{pejic2019text}.

-In this paper, we present a study of the fusion of deep learning models for the prediction of company credit rating classes using structured and unstructured datasets of different types.
-The structured datasets include market, bond, financial ratios, and covariate (agency types and past rating in each class) information, while the unstructured dataset contains text documents of earnings call transcripts.
-The earnings call is a periodic conference led by the executives of companies to compile company performance and present it to the market \cite{frankel2017using}.